-- a) Departing PTA A for operations within the OMA (including the Remote, the NLFA, WLFA, Beermullah, Mooliabeenee) or the OLFA; - b) Departing GIG CIRA for or via the OMA (during GIG CTAF operations); - c) Departing PTA B and C, regardless of intentions; and - d) All VFR aircraft wishing to enter the OMA, or PTAs B, or C from outside controlled airspace.
+- a) Departing PTA A for operations within the OMA (including the Remote, the NLFA, WLFA, Beermullah, Mooliabeenie and Bindoon Airfields) or the OLFA; - b) Departing PTA B and C, regardless of intentions; and - c) All VFR aircraft wishing to enter the OMA, or PTAs B, or C from outside controlled airspace.

-Note: In accordance with the airspace reconfiguration aircraft recovering through R153D on a low-level NAVEX may call CENN for clearance to re-enter Pearce Restricted Airspace.
+Note: In accordance with the airspace reconfiguration aircraft recovering through R153D on a low-level NAVEX may call CENN for clearance to re-enter Pearce SUA.